 When I published my first book, I used Createspace.
 Since then, Kindle Direct Publishing (the eBook distributor) merged with Createspace (the paperback distributor).
 The book quality is comparable quality to most trade paperbacks and many genealogy authors have used this service, one of which is Nathan Dylan Goodwin.

-What is more important is that KDP integrates their distribution with Amazon, which is the largest retailer of books.
+What is more important is that KDP integrates its distribution with Amazon, which is the largest retailer of books.
 They handle the shipping, payment processing, and any returns.
 Plus, if anyone borrows an electronic version of the book, you receive a kickback as well.
 This increases your revenue stream!

 You still have to begin marketing your book initially, but I have sold far more books to total strangers who have never come across my website or YouTube channel.
 That’s the major advantage of KDP!